|

 of the fire.

 Above: A close up of the Sherman.
-The crew has added an intimidating skull on the front right
+The crew has added an intimidating skull on the front left

 fender, a signal to the enemy that death is their destiny.
 Tanks attract all kinds of muck on the battlefield, quite evident

-clear indication that the Sherman was underarmored against most German tanks and anti tank guns.
-This deficiency plagued Allied
+sides - a clear indication that the Sherman was underarmored against most German tanks and anti tank guns.
+This deficiency

 Above: An overview of the center of the diorama, clearly showing the fire damage to the Stug.
 This is easy